LogikEdge/iCanScript-Unity/Unity/Assets/iCanScript/readme.txt

 Installation:
 -------------

-You will find in attachment iCanScript v0.8.6 (Beta #6).
+You will find in attachment iCanScript v0.9.2 (Beta #8).
 Use the following steps to install iCanScript:

-1) Save the attached file on your hard drive;
+1) Save the attached files on your hard drive;
 2) Open the Unity game engine.
 3) Delete the iCanScript folder if it already exists in your project panel;
 4) In the project panel, import the iCanScript package that you have saved on your hard drive (Custom Package);
+4.1) If you desire, install the iCanScript_Nodes package.
+It includes the source code for basic nodes);
+4.2) If you desire, install the iCanScript_Examples packages (the examples require that the node package has been installed).
 5) Create a game object of your choice;
 6) Attach the iCanScript behaviour (from the iCanScript menu) to your game object;
 7) You are now ready to create your first visual script program…